kencormack/pistar-lastqso/README.md

       This "-D|--DXCC" cmdline option can be used to disable calls to the dxcc.pl script, if such delays become an issue for you.

-      This option has no affect on DMR traffic.
+      This option has no affect on DMR or NXDN traffic.
 DMR and NXDN users go through a registration process that results in their QTH data being readily available in the user.csv and NXDN.csv files, thus calls to the dxcc.pl script aren't needed for DMR or NXDN traffic.

   -e|--errors
       By default, pistar-lastqso will display any error messages found